oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Change the  type of the `graphs` property from `graph[]` to `object` with `graph`-valued properties.

-## Changes approved but not yet applied to the schema.

 - [Issue #234](https://github.com/oasis-tcs/sarif-spec/issues/234): "Consider making originalUriBaseIds a dictionary of file location objects"

     In the `run` object: